CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

       git push -u origin<Unique-ID> main
       ```

    - If you are asked authenticate your GitHub account.
-Select **1. web browser** and you will be prompted with a pop-up window to authorize Git Credential Manager.
-Click on **Authorize git-ecosystem** to provide access
+Select **Sign in with your browser** and you might be prompted with a pop-up window to authorize Git Credential Manager.
+Click on **Authorize git-ecosystem** to provide access.

        ![](media/ex2-t3.png)